- SAP AIF and BRF are proposed by SAP to be important integration products.

 Now the settings for the table will be created.

-And the example finishes with creating a function which will connect to the table which is part of the application of PO Approval.
+And the example finishes with creating a function that will connect to the table which is part of the application of PO Approval.

 Conclusion on User Friendly Claims of AIF and BRF